yehia67/documentation/getting-started/0.1/tutorials/send-a-zero-value-transaction-with-nodejs.md

 If you know the URL of an IRI node, you can send it a transaction.
 In this example we use the URL of an IRI node on the IOTA Devnet network and use the [`getNodeInfo()`](https://github.com/iotaledger/iota.js/blob/next/api_reference.md#module_core.getNodeInfo) method to check that the IRI node is online.

-1. In the terminal, create a working directory called iota-example
+1. In the command prompt, create a working directory called iota-example

     ```bash
     mkdir iota-example